 “Come then, we have much to do.”

 Whitney heard the heavy hooves of the dragon steeds against the granite floor of the cave, their echolalia in the tunnel where she and Mana were concealed had been anticipated by the child.
 Without hesitation she scampered along the tunnel like a creature in the dark pensively prepared to greet whatever the new day brings.
-Mana had no choice but to follow the child.
-She found it remarkable how a child’s passion could engulf its wisdom so impulsively.
+Mana had no choice but to follow the impassioned child.
 Whitney and Mana arrived back at the concealed entrance of the chamber where the four arteries of the cave met.
-They immediately spotted Nathan whose apprehension had stained his courage.
-Shadow walked directly behind him aware of the boy’s struggle.
-His long thin arm was extended as he placed a reassuring grasp on Nathan’s shoulder.
+They immediately spotted Nathan.
+His expression was pensive and hopeless.
+The self-confidence that he had forged was abandoned.
+Shadow’s courage however was boldly displayed.
+He walked directly behind Nathan aware of the boy’s burden.
+Shadow’s long thin arm was extended as he placed a reassuring grasp on Nathan’s shoulder.
 The pantars ordered their captives to halt.
 After conferring the pantars dismounted their steeds.
 One of the pantars easily pushed aside the circular stone leading to the entrance that Mana had not entered.
-The other pantar led the steeds into the new chamber while the remaining pantar repositioned himself with is spear behind the captives.
-When the pantar reemerged from the steed’s cave he returned the circular soapstone to block the entryway.
+The other pantar led the steeds into the new chamber while the remaining pantar repositioned himself with his spear behind the captives.
+When the pantar reemerged from the steed’s cave, he returned the circular soapstone to block the entryway.
 The wildcats then forced their prisoners with the points of their spears to advance into the larger unsealed chamber .
 Whitney and Mana remained motionless after Nathan, Shadow and the two pantars had passed.
 Whitney could feel her trembling heart beating against the stone platform she pressed against.
 Mana used her elbows to keep the weight of her torso from pressing on Whitney as she hovered above the child.
 “Now we must hurry,” Mana exclaimed.
 As she headed back up the narrow- concealed cavern Whitney obediently followed.